atomist-attic/travis-editors/README.md

     `atomist-rugs/common-editors`.
 *   `github_token`: A [GitHub Personal Access Token][gh-token] with
     the following scopes:

     -    `repo`: for Travis CI, creating tags
     -    `write:repo_hook`: for Travis CI
     -    `user:email`: for Travis CI
     -    `read:org`: for Travis CI

+    This token is used by Travis CI to authenticate to GitHub for these edits.
+It is not needed and can be deleted after the Editor completes.
+These above scopes are a union of the permissions required by Travis CI to for both public and private GitHub repositories.
 The token must be a from a GitHub user who is an owner of the repository.
 If the owner of the repository is a GitHub organization, this means the token must be from a user in the Owner group.
+Sometimes the scopes required by Travis CI change.
+You can get the current list of scopes directly from Travis CI.
+Change `ENDPOINT` to `com` if running the Editor on private repositories or `org` if running the Editor on public repositories.
+If you want to use the same token for both, run the command below against both endpoints and create a token with a union of the scopes.

+        $ curl -s -H 'Content-Type: application/json' -H 'User-Agent: CurlClient/1.0.0' -H 'Accept: application/vnd.travis-ci.2+json' https://api.travis-ci.ENDPOINT/config | jq .config.github.scopes

 *   `org`: Select which Travis CI endpoint to use.
 Set to `.org` if `repo_slug` is a public repository and `.com` if it is a private repository.